By Chere Di Boscio

 Many of us today question whether our clothing is made of organic cotton, or has been produced by child labour or in sweatshops.
 Ethical clothing brands, from Valentino’s transparently sourced couture textiles to H&M’s ‘Conscious Collection’ are aimed at increasing numbers of eco-conscious shoppers, so it stands to reason that ethical jewellery is rising in popularity, too.

 But what exactly is meant by that term?
-The truth is, as with clothing, ethical jewellery is pretty much synonymous with sustainability – goods must not only be derived from sustainable production sources, but also assembled from fairly paid labour – and despite what many industries argue, this generally excludes newly mined metals and gems that could be considered ‘ethical’ or ‘sustainable’.
+The truth is, as with clothing, ethical jewellery is pretty much synonymous with sustainability – goods must not only be derived from sustainable production sources, but also assembled from fairly paid labour – and despite what many industries argue, it’s pretty much impossible to source newly mined metals and gems that could be considered ‘ethical’ or ‘sustainable’.

 Dirty Diamonds and a Scarred Earth

 The film Blood Diamond starring Leonardo Di Caprio endeavoured to make people aware that the origins of certain diamonds may be connected to human rights abuses, militia funding and even genocide.
 A new system, known as the Kimberley Process, was enacted in the 1990s to help consumers feel more confident that their diamond purchases were ‘clean’.

-However, despite the fact that the diamond industry insists that stones that come from areas conflict now only account for 1% of such gems in the world, (down from 15% in 1990) few today deny that the Process is far from a watertight solution, and despite increased awareness of how diamonds fuel conflict, the companies that were implicated in ‘dirty trading’ during the wars in Angola, Sierra Leone and Congo and the tycoons that head them are still thriving.
+However, despite the fact that the diamond industry insists that stones that come from areas conflict now only account for 1% of such gems in the world, (down from 15% in 1990) few today deny that the Process is far from a watertight solution.
+Despite increased awareness of how diamonds fuel conflict, the huge companies that were implicated in ‘dirty trading’ during the wars in Angola, Sierra Leone and Congo and the tycoons that head them are still thriving.

 But blood diamonds are just the tip of the iceberg.
 There are myriad ethical issues with the creation of jewellery, and most of them start at the most basic level: at the primary stage of industry, mining.
 There can be little doubt that ripping layers of the Earth open for this industry (and often clearing paths through pristine forests to do so) is highly polluting to say the least.